scipion-em/docs/docs/developer/pycharm.rst

 .. figure:: /docs/images/dev-tools/pycharm_project_interpreter_add.png
    :alt: pycharm project interpreter add

-This will pop up the "Add python environment" window, select "System interpreter" and look for the python that is under
+This will pop up the "Add Python Interpreter" window, select "System interpreter" and look for the python that is under
 <SCIPION_HOME>/software/bin/python2.7

 .. figure:: /docs/images/dev-tools/pycharm_add_python.png
    :alt: pycharm adding new python interpreter

 This should have registered Scipion's python in your pycharm.
-Now we need to customized it.
+Now we need to customize it.
 Having it selected, press again in the "cog", but this time press in "Show all".
-This should pop up the "Project interpreter" window.
+This should pop up the "Project interpreters" window.
 Select the recently added interpreter and click on the "pencil" to rename it to "pythonForPlugins" (e.g.).
 This is optional but will make more clear why that interpreter is there and easier to choose in any new plugin project you might